valtimo-platform/valtimo-documentation/release-notes/major11/11.1.0/valtimo-backend-libraries.md

   The `/v1/process/definition/deployment` endpoint only accepted uploaded files with the .bpmn extension, causing DMN uploads to fail.

-* **Error when uploading Form.io forms**

-  The uploading of Form.io forms in the form admin menu has been fixed.

 ## Breaking changes

 No breaking changes.